ShahSean/ShahSean/README.md

     🌱 I’m currently learning more about concurrency and multi-threading using Java.

-               😎 Previously I had the chance to gain experience in HTML, CSS, Vannila JS and React.
+               😎 Previously I had the chance to gain experience in HTML, CSS, Vanilla JS and React.

     👯 I’m always looking for cool projects to work on,